 - Saturdays from 1 PM to Sunset

-The Barbara J. Mapp Aviary Education Center project consists of two phases, with planned opening for Spring of 2015.
+The Barbara J. Mapp Aviary Education Center project consists of two phases.

-- Phase I – 550’ foot boardwalk and 5 pens that will be home to four non-flighted raptors and one non-flighted American Bald Eagle.
+- Phase I – 550’ foot boardwalk and five pens that will be home to four non-flighted raptors and one non-flighted American Bald Eagle.
 Phase I is complete thanks to a recent $50,000 matching grant from Barbara J. Mapp Foundation and many generous donors, phase one is nearing completion and permitting to place birds in the pens has been submitted.
 The permitting can take up to 90 days.
 We hope to have raptors in their new homes by December 2014.

 - Phase II – a netted Eagle aviary that will house two flighted American Bald Eagles.
 Friends of Radnor Lake is actively fundraising by seeking grants, corporate partners and private donations to raise the final $100,000 to complete the Eagle Aviary, and related education programs and materials.

 Between Memorial Day and Labor Day, the ranger staff at Radnor Lake offer interpretive canoe floats 3-4 times weekly.
 These floats are approximately 1-2 hours in length, require registration and are offered at no cost to park visitors.
 Paddles, life jackets and canoes are provided by the park staff for park visitors.
 No private boats are permitted at anytime.
 Canoe Floats are not offered between Labor Day and Memorial Day due to waterfowl migration and/or impact upon wildlife observation.